Manderby/Firmy/readme.txt

 founded his company Manderim GmbH.
 It served to do all financial calculations concerning the company for the following 8 years.

-Within the those years, the code was enhanced and rewritten several times and was translated from C++ to C. In 2019, the company did close down and the code had been rewritten for a public domain release.
+Within those years, the code was enhanced and rewritten several times and was translated from C++ to C. In 2019, the company did close down and the code had been rewritten for a public domain release.